 - Wilkinson ST, Wright D, Fasula MK, Fenton L, Griepp M, Ostroff RB, Sanacora G. Cognitive behavioral therapy may sustain antidepressant effects of intravenous ketamine in treatment-resistant depression.
 Psychother Psychosom, 2017;86(3):162-7

 - Wilkinson ST, Sanacora G, Bloch MH.
 Hippocampal volume changes following electroconvulsive therapy: a systematic review and meta-analysis.
-Biol Psychiatry Cogn Neurosci Neuroimaging, in press.
+Biol Psychiatry Cogn Neurosci Neuroimaging, 2017 May;2(4):327-335.

 - Wilkinson ST, Toprak M, Turner MS, Levine SP, Katz RB, Sanacora G. A Survey of the Clinical, Off-Label Use of Ketamine as a Treatment for Psychiatric Disorders.
 Am J Psychiatry, 2017;174(6):695-6.